kjarjoura/INDE577/Supervised Learning/Neural Networks/README.md

   - Prone to overfitting, especially with deep architectures.
   - Computationally intensive, especially for training large models on complex datasets.

+## Applications

+- **Image Classification**: Neural networks, particularly convolutional neural networks (CNNs), excel at image classification tasks.
+They can learn to recognize objects, animals, and scenes in images with high accuracy.
+Applications include facial recognition, object detection, medical image analysis, and autonomous driving.
+- **Natural Language Processing (NLP)**: Neural networks are widely used in natural language processing tasks such as sentiment analysis, text classification, machine translation, and language generation.
+Recurrent neural networks (RNNs) and transformer models have shown remarkable performance in understanding and generating human-like text.
+- **Time Series Forecasting**: Neural networks, including recurrent neural networks (RNNs) and long short-term memory networks (LSTMs), are effective for time series forecasting tasks such as stock price prediction, weather forecasting, and demand forecasting.
+They can capture temporal dependencies in the data and make accurate predictions based on historical observations.
+- **Recommender Systems**: Neural networks are used in recommender systems to predict user preferences and make personalized recommendations for products, movies, music, and articles.
+Collaborative filtering and deep learning-based models can analyze user behavior and preferences to recommend items that are likely to be of interest to the user.
+- **Medical Diagnosis**: Neural networks play a crucial role in medical diagnosis and healthcare applications.
+They can analyze medical images such as X-rays, MRIs, and CT scans to detect diseases, tumors, and abnormalities.
+Additionally, neural networks can analyze patient data and electronic health records to assist in diagnosis, treatment planning, and patient monitoring.

 ## Scikit-Learn Implementation

 Scikit-learn provides a convenient interface for building and training neural network models.
 The `MLPClassifier` and `MLPRegressor` classes can be used for classification and regression tasks, respectively.
 These classes allow for flexible specification of model architecture and training parameters, including the choice of activation functions, optimization algorithms, and regularization techniques.